Weed Management In Pastures and Rangeland - 2008

 Control similar to Remedy.

-For best control of blackberry, apply 2 pt when blooming and do not mow within 1 yr prior to application.
+For best control of blackberry, apply 2 pt when blooming and do not mow within one year prior to application.
 Remedy does not control dewberry.
-The addition of a nonionic surfactant at 0.25% v/v will increase control.
 Applications made during prolonged periods of dry weather can greatly decrease control.
 Fall applications often provide more consistent blackberry control.
+Applying 1 pt/A two years in a row provides better long-term control.

 Similar to control with Cimarron.
 Telar can safely be applied to bahiagrass or bermudagrass.